Impostors and Beasts

 Mystery of Lawlessness” is working tirelessly to prepare the way for the

-arrival of the Man of Lawlessness.
-He will cause many believers to abandon the
+arrival of the Man without Law, who will cause many believers to abandon the

 faith – (2 Thessalonians 2:3-12).